"No Guff" Week

 “WEAR THE SHIRT, DON’T TALK DIRT”

 While there are national initiatives designed to celebrate a positive environment and student climate, NO GUFF Day was born and sustained by Falmouth students.
 For the 10th No Guff Day–2010—we reached out to the whole town to follow our lead.
 NO GUFF WEEK was celebrated at all of Falmouth’s schools, as well as many churches, town departments, businesses, community groups, and families.
 This expansion would not have been possible without Tracey Crago who created a partnership between the Falmouth Public Schools and Falmouth VIPS as well as Falmouth Young Professionals and the Falmouth Board of Selectmen.
 NO GUFF Zones were established throughout the community.
 NO GUFF Day came at the end of NO GUFF Week.
 FHS distributed T-shirts to all students and staff, while Lawrence and Morse Pond students and faculty received wrist bands with their pledge.
-A tremendous video production by started by Brian Switzer and continues on through Ann Goulart featured every student at Morse Pond School, along with well-known community leaders and high school students sharing the NO GUFF message.
+A tremendous video production started by Brian Switzer and continues on through Ann Goulart features every student at Morse Pond School, along with well-known community leaders and high school students sharing the NO GUFF message.
 FHS students also took their message to Lawrence and Morse Pond in what was an excellent and influential teaching opportunity.
 The Morse pond video and FHS student influence continues to this day.